Listening Time — 18:40

 In this episode of Move Forward Radio, pediatric physical therapist Sheree Chapman York, PT, DPT, PCS, discusses how sedentary behavior isn't just a problem affecting school-aged children: she sees the adverse side effects in infants as well.

-Read more about the Center for Disease Control's Physical Activity Guidelines, and view a library of easy childhood development activities, and visit our physical activity page.
+Read more about the Center for Disease Control's Physical Activity Guidelines, view a library of easy childhood development activities, and visit our physical activity page.